020 7404 9390

 Adultery

-The ground of adultery cannot be cited in a divorce petition where, after finding out your spouse has been unfaithful, you have continued to live together as a couple for a period of at least six months, or several periods amounting to at least six months in total.
+The ground of adultery could not be cited in a divorce petition where parties continued living together as a couple for a period of at least six months, or several periods amounting to at least six months in total, after the adultery was discovered.

 Unreasonable behaviour

-While a petition will not be prevented by the court if you are still living together for more than six months after the most recent incident of unreasonable behaviour cited, this period of cohabitation will nonetheless be taken into account by the courts.
-Therefore, in these scenarios, you must be prepared to give sufficient reason for having continued to live together during this period of time.
+Under the old law, a period of cohabitation for more than six months after the most recent incident of unreasonable behaviour cited would be taken into account by the courts.
+Therefore, in these scenarios, parties had to provide sufficient reason for having continued to live together during this period of time.
 An example of this can be found in Bradley v Bradley, whereby a divorce petition was allowed to proceed in these circumstances on the basis that the petitioner had no other alternative living arrangements.

 Separation

-For both two and five years separation, the law observes that "a husband and wife shall be treated as living apart unless they are living with each other in the same household".
-It has been noted by the courts that cohabiting spouses can still be considered as "living apart" if they are seen to be leading "separate lives".
-How this can be exemplified to the courts is detailed below.
+For both two and five years separation, the law observed that "a husband and wife shall be treated as living apart unless they are living with each other in the same household".
+It had been noted by the courts that cohabiting spouses could still be considered as "living apart" if they were seen to be leading "separate lives".

 Desertion

-Evidently, if you are still living with your spouse, the fact of desertion will not apply, as this ground requires you to have been deserted by your spouse for at least two years.
+Evidently, if spouses were living together, the fact of desertion could not apply, as this ground required a party to have been deserted by their spouse for at least two years.

 Close button